OneIdentity/SafeguardDevOpsService/README.md

   - Navigate to and call: `POST /service/devops/Safeguard/Configuration` with an empty body  `{}`
     - Optionally the client certificate can be uploaded as part of configuring the DevOps service in this call, by passing the same body as above.
     - This call will store the client certificate and private key in the DevOps database, create a new DevOpsService User in SPP with the appropriate permissions, create a two new A2A registrations with the appropriate IP restrictions and prepare both the DevOps service and SPP to start pulling passwords.
+- Configure the Safeguard DevOps listen port and log level
+  - An example appsettings.json file was copied to the ProgramFiles\SafeguardDevOpsService folder during installation.
+The example settings file will be prepended with an '_'.
+To configure the listen port or the log level, rename this file by removing the preceding '_' so that the file name is 'appsettings.json'.
+Then open the settings file in a text editor.
+The editor must be run as the administrator user.
+    - The appsettings.json file has two configuration settings:
+      - "HttpPort": `"<port>"` - The value of this entry defines the listen port that the Safeguard DevOps service will listen to.
+      - "LogLevel": `"<level>"` - The log level defaults to "Information".
+However the level can be set to "Information", "Error", "Fatal", "Verbose", "Warning" or "Debug".
+    - After making any changes to the appsettings.json settings file, the Safeguard DevOps service must be restarted in order for the changes to take affect.

 ## Deploying Vault Plugins